Glossary

 SEPA

-These simple chip card readers do not have their own keyboard or display, so the data can be spied out when the user enters it on the way to the chip card via the PC.
+These simple chip card readers do not have their own keypad or display, so the data can be spied out via the PC when the user enters it on the way to the chip card.

 Security class 2 readers have their own keypad, but no display.
 The data is transferred directly to the chip card without any detour via the PC and is thus protected against attacks by viruses or Trojans.